Aquablation uses a heat-free waterjet to remove prostate tissue.

-Aquablation is an advanced surgical treatment offering for BPH (enlarged prostate).
-Baptist Health Medical Center-Little Rock and Baptist Health Medical Center-North Little Rock are proud to partner with Arkansas Urology to provide a one-of-a-kind treatment that aids men suffering from benign prostatic hyperplasia (BPH).
+Aquablation is an advanced surgical treatment offering for benign prostatic hyperplasia–a condition often referred to as BPH.
+Baptist Health Medical Center-Little Rock, Baptist Health Medical Center-North Little Rock, and soon, Baptist Health-Fort Smith are proud to provide a unique treatment that aids men suffering from BPH.

 Aquablation is a new, revolutionary therapy used to treat BPH or an enlarged prostate.
 Benign prostatic hyperplasia (BPH) is the medical term for an enlarged or swollen prostate.
 Approximately 1.2 million men have BPH and can suffer symptoms from moderate to severe.

 BPH is one of the most common urological conditions seen by urologists.
 An enlarged prostate is a noncancerous condition that produces many symptoms, including loss of bladder control, slow stream, urgency, frequency, incomplete emptying, straining, and hesitancy in urination.
 Aquablation therapy offers relief from these symptoms that are a daily inconvenience to a large population of men.